austriacodes/blockchain-austria/README.md

 - Wednesday, December 4th, 2019, 7-9pm @ Segafredo Espresso Praterstern, Bahnhof Wien Nord, 1020 Wien (Leopoldstadt)
 - Wednesday, November 6th, 2019, 7-9pm @ Segafredo Espresso Praterstern, Bahnhof Wien Nord, 1020 Wien (Leopoldstadt)

-Note: We meetup in a public coffee house.
-If you attend you MUST buy a drink for yourself (e.g. a coffee, mineral water, cola, or something).
+Note: When we meetup in a public coffee house if you attend you MUST buy a drink for yourself (e.g. a coffee, mineral water, cola, or something).
 Calculate about €3 or €4.